NBISweden/workshop-reproducible-research/pages/course-information/pre-course-setup.md

 The installer will ask you questions during the installation:

 - Do you accept the license terms?
 (Yes)
 - Do you accept the installation path or do you want to choose a different one?
   (Probably yes)
 - Do you want the installer to initialize Mambaforge (Yes)

-Restart your shell so that the settings in `~/.bashrc`/`~/.bash_profile` can take effect.
+Restart your shell so that the settings in `~/.bashrc` or `~/.bash_profile` can take effect.
 You can verify that the installation worked by running:

 ```bash
 mamba --version